dunkelstern/DSTStorageEngine/Readme.md

 ## Todo

 * Automatically register DSTPersistentObject Objects that are properties of another DSTPersistentObject
-* Allow cascaded deleting of complete DSTPersistenObject trees
+* Allow cascaded deleting of complete DSTPersistentObject trees
 * Implement fault objects to allow loading only the part of the tree hierarchy that is accessed
 * Recursive saving of object trees
 * Detect referencing cycles and bail out if found instead of looping endlessly